 Original Effective Date: April 2017

-Reviewed: April 2018
+Reviewed: April 2019

-Revised: April 2018
+Revised: April 2019

 These procedures involves the injection of a polymethylmethacrylate (PMMA), a cement, into a fractured or weakened vertebral body to provide stabilization as an alternative to spinal fusion.
 This stabilization of the structure provides immediate pain relief in many cases.

 Percutaneous vertebroplasty, vertebral balloon kyphoplasty, and mechanical augmentation have been proposed as options to provide mechanical support and symptomatic pain relief in patients with osteoporotic vertebral compression, insufficiency fractures, vertebral hemangioma, or osteolytic lesions of the spine (i.e., multiple myeloma or metastatic malignancies).
-These procedures, sometimes referred to as vertebral augmentation, have been used in all levels of the spinal column including the sacrum and coccyx.
+These procedures, kyphoplasty is sometimes referred to as vertebral augmentation, have been used in all levels of the spinal column including the sacrum and coccyx.
 When vertebroplasty or kyphoplasty is used to treat insufficiency fractures of the sacrum or coccyx they may be referred to as sacroplasty or coccygeoplasty.

 Percutaneous vertebroplasty is an interventional radiology technique involving the fluoroscopic- or CT-guided injection of polymethylmethacrylate (PMMA) through a needle inserted into a weakened vertebral body.

-Percutaneous kyphoplasty is a variant of vertebroplasty that is intended to restore the vertebral body height and alignment along with stabilizing the fracture, using one of the following techniques: Balloon kyphoplasty involves the use of a specialized bone tamp with an inflatable balloon to expand a collapsed vertebral body.
+Percutaneous kyphoplasty/vertebral augmentation is a variant of vertebroplasty that is intended to restore the vertebral body height and alignment along with stabilizing the fracture.
+Balloon kyphoplasty involves the use of a specialized bone tamp with an inflatable balloon to expand a collapsed vertebral body.
 PMMA is then injected into the created cavity to stabilize the vertebral body.
 Mechanical kyphoplasty describes techniques that do not involve a balloon device.
 In radiofrequency kyphoplasty, ultrahigh viscosity cement is injected into the fractured vertebral body.
 Radiofrequency energy is used to achieve the desired cement consistency.
 The ultrahigh viscosity cement is intended to restore height and alignment to the fractured vertebra, along with stabilizing the fracture.
 The Kiva® procedure uses shaped memory coil and a Kiva implant inserted into the vertebral body for structural support and to provide a reservoir for injection of bone cement.
 The proposed benefit of this technique is the adjustable height of the implant, which is made from a biocompatible polymer (e.g., PEEK-OPTIMA®), and a potential reduction in cement leakage.
 Vertebral body stenting utilizes an expandable scaffold instead of a balloon to restore vertebral height.
 The proposed advantages of vertebral body stenting are to reduce the risk of cement leakage by formation of a cavity for cement application and to prevent the loss of correction that is seen following removal of the balloon used for balloon kyphoplasty.

 The American Academy of Orthopaedic Surgeons (AAOS) published a clinical practice guideline and evidence report on the treatment of symptomatic osteoporotic spinal compression fractures in 2010: